 The Epilepsy Center

 The Epilepsy Center is the only certified, level 4 Epilepsy Center in the region, and offers both inpatient and outpatient services.
 It is comprised of epileptologists, neurosurgeons, neuropsychologists, a psychologist, a part-time psychiatrist, neuroradiologists, researchers, nurse practitioners, nurses and specialized technicians.
 The Fellowship rotation occurs on the inpatient Epilepsy service.
-The Fellow will round with epileptologists and attend unit meetings, including the EEG conferences, and will work up admitted patients from a psychosocial perspective.
-This rotation exposes the Fellow to the interface of psychiatry and epilepsy, and there will be an emphasis on somatoform disorders.
+The Fellow will round with epileptologists and attend unit meetings, and will work up admitted patients from a psychosocial perspective.
+This rotation exposes the Fellow to the interface of psychiatry and epilepsy, and there will be an emphasis on somatic symptom disorders.
 The Fellow will have access to the Epilepsy Center’s dedicated psychologist and neuropsychologist, both of whom have been with the Epilepsy Center for over 20 years.
 This is a full-time 1-month rotation.
 Fellows can have the opportunity to spend one half-day per week in the outpatient Epilepsy Center working with the Epilepsy Center psychiatrist.

 The Clinical Ethics Consultation Service